marekzajac97/bf2-blender/docs/README.md

 ## Materials and UVs
 - Each material assigned to any visible mesh must be set up for export.
 To set up BF2 material go to `Material Properties`, you should see the `BF2 Material` panel there.
 Enable `Is BF2 Material` and choose appropriate settings: `Alpha Mode`, `Shader` and `Technique` (BundledMesh/SkinnedMesh only) as well as desired texture maps to load.
     - For StaticMesh: There will be 6 texture slots for Base, Detail, Dirt, Crack, Detail Normal, and Crack Normal.
 Only Base texture is mandatory, if others are not meant to be used, leave them empty.
-    - For BundledMesh: There should be 3 texture slots for Diffuse, Normal, and Wreck.
-Only Diffuse texture is mandatory, if others are not meant to be used, leave them empty.
+    - For BundledMesh: There should be 3 texture slots for Color, Normal, and Wreck.
+Only Color texture is mandatory, if others are not meant to be used, leave them empty.
-    - For SkinnedMesh: There should be 2 texture slots for Diffuse and Normal.
-Only the Diffuse texture is mandatory, if Normal is not meant to be used, leave it empty.
+    - For SkinnedMesh: There should be 2 texture slots for Color and Normal.
+Only the Color texture is mandatory, if Normal is not meant to be used, leave it empty.
 - Clicking on `Apply Material` changes some material settings, loads textures and builds a tree of Shader Nodes that try to mimic BF2 rendering.
 It's optional and does not affect export.
 - Each LOD's mesh must have a minimum of 1 and a maximum of 5 UV layers assigned and each UV layer must be called `UV<index>`, where each one corresponds to the following texture maps:
     - For StaticMesh UV0 = Base, UV1 = Detail, UV2 = Dirt, UV3 (or UV2 if Dirt layer is not present) = Crack and the last one (always UV4) is the Lightmap UV, which can also be auto-generated when toggled in the export options.